bitcoin-core-review-club/website/hosting.md

 - In the notes and meeting, don't just talk about the mechanical code changes.
   Other important aspects to consider are:

-  - motivation for the PR
+  - The motivation for the PR.
-  - the historical context of the PR (why things in the code are the way they are currently, and what PRs have touched that part of the code base in the past)
+  - The historical context of the PR (why things in the code are the way they are currently, and what PRs have touched that part of the code base in the past).
-  - how to review the changes and testing methodology.
+  - How to review and test the changes.
+  - Advantages and disadvantages of this approach compared to alternative approaches.
+  - Potential bugs reviewers might want to look out for.
+  - Fun C++ things.

 - If you refer to yourself in the notes, use third person narrative (e.g. your name or GitHub profile) rather than first person ("I").